 Do you want to be an internal auditor?
 Is it your dream job or maybe you want to change your career today and become an internal auditor?
 If so or not, it will be vital for you to understand the duties of an internal auditor.
 To begin with, internal auditors form an integral part of an organization.
-Their success in auditing profession reflects the success in an organization.
+Their success in the auditing profession reflects the success of an organization.

 If you choose to walk along this profession, your role in an organization will jot down to reviewing risk management, performing some controls and governance in an organization.
 Some of the other roles include:

 Beyond performing audits, there are other Internal Auditor responsibilities that include:

 Examining the Process of Management of Risk

 Many organization faces risks.
 Success in an organization is defined by how effectively employees are able to manage the risk.
 An internal auditor is expected to perform an annual risk assessment of vital operational and management areas within an organization.
 The review will provide a picture of the way in which resources are used within an organization.
 Moreover, the organization will be able to identify if the resources being used are in compliance with the organizational procedures and policies.

 Enhance and Advance Operations in an Organisation